Kill fungus gnats naturally with BTI

 Fungus gnats thrive in moist potting soil, where they lay their eggs.
 After the eggs hatch, fungus gnat larvae live in the top two to three inches of the potting soil.
 Fungus gnat larvae can cause plant damage by eating plant roots.
 After about two or three weeks, the fungus gnat larvae pupate in the potting soil.
 Then they become the tiny black adult gnats that fly erratically when a potted plant is moved.

-Let the potting soil dry out between waterings.
-That helps control fungus gnats.
-But sometimes more aggressive measures are needed to kill these pests.
+Let the potting soil dry out between plant waterings.
+This will help control fungus gnats.
+But sometimes more aggressive measures are needed to kill these insect pests.
 Fortunately, there are now natural, non-chemical ways to naturally kill fungus gnats and control fungus gnat infestations.

 Naturally kill fungus gnat larvae with BTI